 - You don’t need to count the third group of clients.
 They are C clients.

 Did it work?
 Did some of the companies surprise you?

 You don’t need to always base your analysis on whole year’s data.
 It depends on the character of your business and the frequency of your clients’ purchases.
 If your clients buy on a weekly basis, you can analyze the data from the last quarter.
-That won’t do you any harm.
-Vice versa, you will become more flexible.

-So let’s do this and don’t forget – be effective!
+So, let’s do this and don’t forget – be effective!